 “The oceans are the blue heart of our planet.

-For a healthy earth we must give our ocean ecosystem a chance to recover.
-Project Kaisei heralds that chance.”
+For a healthy earth we must give our ocean ecosystem a chance to recover.”